majorgreys/schomburg-talk-nov2017/speaking.md

 City College of New York is 170 years old today.
 It's predecessor, the Free Academy, was created in 1847, by a public referendum in which 85 percent of the city's voters approved the creation of a tax-supported public academy.
-The Free Academy, as stated in the original act, was created for "**the purpose of extending the benefits of education gratuitously to persons who have been pupils in the common schools**."
+The Free Academy, as stated in the original act, was created for "the purpose of extending the benefits of education gratuitously to persons who have been pupils in the common schools."
 Gratuitous, in this sense, was meant as free of charge.

-The President of the Board of Education at the time, who had proposed the Free Academy, famously proclaimed "**Open the doors to all--let the children of the rich and the poor take their seats together, and know of no distinction save that of industry, good conduct, and intellect**."
+The President of the Board of Education at the time, who had proposed the Free Academy, famously proclaimed "Open the doors to all--let the children of the rich and the poor take their seats together, and know of no distinction save that of industry, good conduct, and intellect."
 City College, which would be new name of the Free Academy once it began granting bachelor degrees in 1866, was founded with the mission of equal opportunity grounded in egalitarian and democratic ideals unique at that time.
 But, as